MENU

 Students applying to this program must hold a bachelor's degree or equivalent in computer science or a related field.
 Please see here for minimum equivalent qualifications, academic standing and required credential for students who have completed their degree outside of Canada.
 The academic requirement is listed by country.

 In exceptional circumstances, a student may be admitted with lower formal qualifications when there is significant professional experience relevant to the proposed area of scholarship.
-Please do not contact us about waiving the requirement.
-Instead, use your application materials (your CV, statement of purpose, etc.) to make the case that your professional experience is relevant and should be considered along with your GPA.
+Please use your application materials to make the case that your professional experience is relevant and should be considered along with your GPA.

-For more information on qualifying and conditional admission, please view Graduate Admissions Regulations 1.3.8 and 1.3.9.
+For more information on conditional admission, please review Graduate Admission Regulations 1.3.8.

-Please note: Conditional and qualifying admission are offered only in exceptional circumstances.
+Please note: Conditional admissions are offered only in exceptional circumstances.

 ENGLISH LANGUAGE COMPETENCY